FDA-AI/FDAi/docs/roadmap.md

 # Roadmap and Milestones

+## Phase 1: Organizing a Virtual Collabathon

+1. **Planning the Collabathon**:
+  - Set clear objectives and guidelines for the virtual event.
+  - Determine the platform and tools needed for hosting the event.
+  - Allocate a portion of the budget for event organization and promotion.

+2. **Promoting the Collabathon**:
+  - Use social media, relevant online communities, and industry contacts to promote the event.
+  - Emphasize the opportunity for participants to contribute to a groundbreaking project and the potential for future employment.

+3. **Hosting the Collabathon**:
+  - Conduct the event, focusing on tasks crucial for the initial phase of the project.
+  - Monitor participation and contribution quality.

+## Phase 2: Recruitment and Initial Development

+4. **Hiring the AI Engineer/Project Architect**:
+  - Select the most promising participant(s) from the Collabathon.
+  - Allocate a significant portion of the budget for their salary and resources.

+5. **Initial Project Planning**:
+  - The AI Engineer/Project Architect outlines a basic roadmap for developing the FDAi autonomous agent.
+  - Focus on achievable goals within the first year.

+## Phase 3: Bounty Creation and Outsourcing

+6. **Creating Bounties for Specific Tasks**:
+  - Identify key development tasks suitable for bounties.
+  - Allocate funds from the budget for these bounties.

+7. **Outsourcing Development**:
+  - Reach out to freelancers, small firms, or academic institutions for specific tasks.
+  - Use online platforms for outsourcing to find talent within the budget.

+## Phase 4: Research and Partner Identification

+8. **Initial Development of Autonomous Agent**:
+  - Begin the development of the agent with the primary function of researching and identifying potential partners.
+  - Use open-source tools and resources to stay within budget.

+9. **Identifying Potential Partners for FDAi**:
+  - Direct the autonomous agent to find nonprofits, companies, individuals, and government agencies relevant to the FDAi concept.
+  - Prioritize low-cost, high-impact partnerships.

+## Phase 5: Communication and Coordination

+10. **Establishing Communication Channels**:
+  - Set up efficient, cost-effective communication methods with identified partners.
+  - Utilize free or low-cost digital communication tools.

+11. **Coordinating Initial Efforts**:
+  - Begin discussions with potential partners about mutually beneficial collaborations.
+  - Focus on establishing foundations for the FDAi framework.

+## Phase 6: Evaluation and Planning for Year 2

+12. **Assessing Progress and Budget**:
+  - Evaluate the achievements of the first year within the $200k budget.
+  - Identify areas of success and aspects needing improvement.

+13. **Strategic Planning for the Following Year**:
+  - Based on year one's outcomes, plan for the next phase of the project.
+  - Consider additional fundraising or grant applications to expand the scope.

+### Conclusion

+This streamlined approach maximizes the impact of your $200k budget, focusing on essential tasks like organizing a Collabathon, hiring a key team member, and initiating the development of an autonomous agent for research and partnership identification.
+This strategy prioritizes efficient use of resources, leveraging external contributions, and setting a solid foundation for expanding the project in subsequent years.

 ## 1: Establish Foundation
-**Objective:** Lay down the groundwork for the Decentralized FDA, defining its scope, audience, and core values.
+**Objective:** Lay down the groundwork for the FDAi, defining its scope, audience, and core values.

 **Tasks:**
-1. **Define Project Scope and Goals:** Clearly outline what the Decentralized FDA aims to achieve, its target audience, and its core mission.
+1. **Define Project Scope and Goals:** Clearly outline what the FDAi aims to achieve, its target audience, and its core mission.
 2. **Framing and Naming:** Develop a strong framing narrative and decide on a compelling name for the initiative.
 3. **Identify Target Audience:** List potential board members, disease advocacy organizations, and other key stakeholders.
-4. **Initial Stakeholder Engagement:** Begin outreach to potential board members and key stakeholders to introduce them to the project and gauge interest.r
+4. **Initial Stakeholder Engagement:** Begin outreach to potential board members and key stakeholders to introduce them to the project and gauge interest.

 ## 2: Building the Board of Directors